PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [InterCode](https://intercode-benchmark.github.io/) - framework of interactive coding as a standard reinforcement learning (RL) environment, with code as actions and execution feedback as observations
+- [CodeGen2.5](https://blog.salesforceairesearch.com/codegen25/) -  LLMs for program synthesis, by Salesforce
 - [LeanDojo](https://leandojo.org/) - set of open-source LLM-based theorem provers without any proprietary datasets and release it under a permissive MIT license to facilitate further research
 - [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt
 - [CodeTF](https://github.com/salesforce/CodeTF) - a one-stop Python transformer-based library for code large language models (Code LLMs) and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
 It aims to facilitate easy integration of SOTA CodeLLMs into real-world applications